patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 # How to use the JCSCPU Basys-3 Demo

 The demo uses different modes to allow the user to try out the different components that build up the CPU.

+## Reference

+![](https://reference.digilentinc.com/_media/basys3_hardware_walkaround.png)

 The following IO elements of the Basys-3 board are used in the demo:

-![](https://reference.digilentinc.com/_media/basys3_hardware_walkaround.png)

-### Seven Segment Display (4)
+### Seven Segment Display (#4)
 The sevent segment display displays the current demo mode.
 Here is the lists of the demo modes:
 * buf
 * not